When to Arrive

 We strongly recommend that you check out the SBB Mobile smartphone app to view timetables and even purchase tickets for Swiss trains and public transportation.

-When traveling by train in Italy, using the website of the Italian railway system, Trenitalia, is a good place to find timetables.
-Sometimes, tickets for Italian rail travel are cheaper when purchased within Italy, though you can buy international tickets in Swiss train stations.
+When traveling by train in Italy, using the website of the Italian railway system, Trenitalia is a good place to find timetables.
+Sometimes, tickets for Italian rail travel are cheaper when purchased within Italy, though you can buy international tickets at Swiss train stations.

 Two other airports service the Milan area, but they are smaller and have a different set of connections: Linate and Bergamo (Orio al Serio).
 Buses from each of those airports connect passengers with the Milano Centrale train station.